 Proof of the Contractor’s personnel competency in terms of Regulation 18 (5 and 6) of the OHS Act is required by the Employer.

-QCP’s Safe Work Procedures and Job Observations
+QCP’s, Safe Work Procedures and Job Observations

 QCP’s with action Plans, safe work procedures and job observations shall be produced at the request of the Employer.
 The Contractor compiles with Quality Control Documents and gets it approved by the Eskom System Engineer.
 QCPs must be signed progressively and not at the very last end